patrickfan/GenAI4UQ/README.md

 # Conditional Generative Model for Inverse Modeling and Uncertainty Quantification

 This repository implements a general-purpose conditional generative model, capable of calibrating models, quantifying uncertainty, and making forecasts efficiently.
-Below are three illustrative examples showcasing its capabilities:
+Below are three illustrative examples demonstrating its capabilities:

 ![Conditional Generative Model](ConditionalGenenativeModel.png)